Italian Americans: Culture

+Italian Americans are citizens of the United States who possess full or partial Italian ancestry, representing approximately five percent of the total U.S. Population.
+While Italian explorers and early settlers were present in North America as early as the 17th century, the most significant migration occurred between 1880 and 1914, when millions arrived, primarily from southern Italy, to seek employment and escape economic hardship.
+Many of these early arrivals, often referred to as "birds of passage," initially intended to work temporarily before returning to their homeland, though a large percentage ultimately established permanent roots, concentrating in major urban areas across the Northeast and industrial Midwest.
+Later generations arrived in smaller numbers, often from Northern Italy, and took up academic, professional, and skilled labor jobs instead.

+Over generations, this community has profoundly shaped the fabric of American society, contributing extensively to the nation’s politics, visual arts, literature, cuisine, music, scholarship, and science.
+Beyond these institutional contributions, the Italian-American experience has been defined by the development of unique cultural traditions, local community structures, and a distinct linguistic heritage that blends ancestral roots with American life.

 Discrimination and stereotyping

 During the period of mass immigration to the United States, Italians were often victims of prejudice, economic exploitation, and sometimes even violence, particularly in the South.
 In the 1890s, more than 20 Italians were lynched.
 The hostility was often directed toward the Southern Italians and Sicilians who began immigrating to the United States in large numbers after 1880.

 There was xenophobic attitude at the time defining the idea of "whiteness" in the United States, and a social hierarchy within the various white American communities in which a different degrees of whiteness was associated with each group.
 Some European immigrants, such as Italians, were considered less white than the early European settlers and, therefore, were less accepted at that time in American society.

 Italian stereotypes abounded as a means of justifying the maltreatment of the immigrants.
 The print media greatly contributed to the stereotyping of Italians with lurid accounts of secret societies and criminality.
 Between 1890 and 1920, Italian neighborhoods were often depicted as violent and controlled by criminal networks.
 Two highly publicized cases illustrate the impact of these negative stereotypes: